mjrealm/homelab/README.md

 - A laptop or desktop, for bootstrapping the cluster.
 - Mini PCs, like an Intel NUC, for the actual cluster.
+- A Linux OS installed on each mini PC.
+I use Ubuntu Server.

 ## Stack

+### System

 <table>
     <thead>